 Strategy: A History

-In all seriousness, this book is the most comprehensive book on the history of strategy that has ever been written.
+In all seriousness, Strategy: A History is the most comprehensive book on the history of strategy that has ever been written.
 Author Lawrence Freedman begins his march through the history of strategy with primitive man and ends just a few years before the Trump era.
 His twitter feed is also biting and witty in that uniquely British way.

 “A brilliant overview of the most prominent strategic theories in history, from David’s use of deception against Goliath, to the modern use of game theory in economics, this masterful volume sums up a lifetime of reflection on strategy.”

-If you’re interested in this book, I highly recommend the audio version – a whopping 32 hours of content.
+If you’re interested in the history of Strategy, I highly recommend the audio version – a whopping 32 hours of content.

 Getting To Yes